Albert0i/RedisDump/RedisFunctions.md

 ```
 Forget what we won't,
 Accept what we don't,
-Challenge what we daren't.
+Challenge what we daren't,
+Besige what we can't.

-Inward dread and anguish overcomes,
+Inward dread and anguish overcome,
 but not flesh and blood,
 This is the end,
-all the same beginning of things.
+and all the same beginning of life.
 ```